Affirmations are powerful, and today’s gratitude affirmation is designed to build thankfulness into your life every day.

 - What are some additional ways I can show others that I appreciate them?

-- 40 Quotes About Gratitude, Appreciation, and Thankfulness
+- 40 Inspirational Quotes About Gratitude and Appreciation

-Final Thoughts on Build a Habit of Saying Thank You With a Daily Affirmation
+Final Thoughts on How to Build Gratitude With a Daily Affirmation